9 Code Workflow Team Agreements

 We focus on workflows that allow individual members freedom to code how they prefer while maintaining reproducibility and ease of collaboration.
 Thus, we don’t tell you which language to use or, for the most part, which tools to use within a given language (unless there is a key tool we use to maintain the agreements).

 Currently, most of our team uses R, Python, or both.
 Thus, we offer language-specific guidance for those two languages.
 We’ll add relevant recommendations if other languages become more prominent in the team.
+We also offer guidance on code style for SQL.

 Throughout this document, we’ll organize language-specific guidance in tab sets like this: